 In 2015, the new underground station Nadraží Veleslavín was opened, from where the passengers can get by bus to Václav Havel Airport.
-Opening was connected with huge surprise, as no exit had escalator.
+The opening was connected with a huge surprise, as no exit had an escalator.
 People had to carry heavy luggage to the stairs.
 Even porters didn’t solve the problem.
 Finally, the municipal authority decided to build escalators.

-Originally, there were no escalators planned and many people complained about their absense.
-“I understand the fact, that originally, this station was not meant as a connection to the airport.
+Originally, there were no escalators planned, and many people complained about their absence.
+“I understand the fact that originally, this station was not meant as a connection to the airport.
 But, in my opinion, there was enough time to modify the project.
 Nádraží Veleslavín is essential for passengers travelling to the airport.
 Daily there are hundreds of people with heavy luggage.
-It was a shame, that they had to carry them to the stairs, so I am glad, we will fix the problem,” city mayor Adriana Krnáčová said.
+It was a shame that they had to carry them to the stairs, so I am glad we will fix the problem,” city mayor Adriana Krnáčová said.

-Transport company claimed, that in the past the original project was meant to connect it to speedway to the airport and not to the bus.
-And that the change could endanger the Europian subsidies.
+Transport company claimed that in the past, the original project was meant to connect it to the speedway to the airport and not to the bus.
+And that the change could endanger the European subsidies.

-„At the exits to the bus station, the measurement of the ratio of passengers with heavy luggage was performed and it was decided that building escalators will be the best and for passengers the most comfortable possibility,” said CEO of DPP Martin Gillar with the information, that first passanger will use those escalators next April.
+„At the exits to the bus station, the measurement of the ratio of passengers with heavy luggage was performed, and it was decided that building escalators will be the best and for passengers the most comfortable possibility,” said CEO of DPP Martin Gillar with the information, that first passenger will use those escalators next April.

-Two escalators with width of 800 mm will be built in the direction to bus departure from the terminal.
-It will be also complemented by a shelter for buses to Slaný.
+Two escalators with a width of 800 mm will be built in the direction of bus departure from the terminal.
+A shelter will also complement it for buses to Slaný.
 Total expected costs account for about 33 million crowns.

 Because of the construction of the new escalators, there will be temporary limitations.
 Station for lines 119 and 225 is moved to old bus turnaround on the street Vokovická.